zurfyx/angular-custom-modal/README.md

 ## Styles

 The library carries the minimum generic styles.
-Styles are up to you.
+Beautifying it is up to you.

+### Default styles

-You can find the demo copy-paste styles in [app.component.scss](https://github.com/zurfyx/angular-custom-modal/blob/master/example/app/app.component.scss) (specific modal styles starting [here](https://github.com/zurfyx/angular-custom-modal/blob/master/example/app/app.component.scss#L3)).
+You can find the demo copy-paste styles in [modal.css](https://github.com/zurfyx/angular-custom-modal/blob/master/example/app/modal.css).

-## TODO

-- [ ] Modal header/body/footer as a component or directive (not sure if feasable)
-- [ ] Optional styles
-- [ ] Optional scrolling when modal is active
-- [ ] Optional visibility
+### Bootstrap

+Bootstrap users require no additional CSS other than the Bootstrap library (either version 3 or 4).

 ## Special thanks